 What to Expect

 Expect hot weather and uneven terrain, so wear sunscreen, hats and sneakers.
-Bring drinks and food and use the picnic tables if you desire.
+Bring drinks and food and use the three picnic tables if you desire.
 Expect to have FUN and learn something new!

 Here is what one satisfied customer wrote about us after her group visited!
 Visit her at san-diego-travels.com.